-Article 1 The Fund
+Article 1 - The Fund

-The Berenberg fund, an investment fund which is subject to the laws of the Grand Duchy of Luxembourg, is a legally dependent investment fund (fonds commun de placement) established in accordance with Part I of the Luxembourg Law of 7 January 2000.
+Salm is a legally dependent investment fund (fonds commun de placement) established in accordance with Part I of the Luxembourg Law of 25 September 2006.
 Since 1 July 2011, the Fund has been subject to the Law of 2010.
 It is an investment fund (hereinafter the "Fund") held by all the unitholders, consisting of securities and other legally permitted assets (the "fund assets"), which is managed on behalf of the Management Company and for the collective account of the holders of units (hereinafter the "unitholders"), based on the principle of risk diversification, by Universal-Investment-Luxembourg S.A., a public limited company subject to the laws of the Grand Duchy of Luxembourg, whose registered office is in Grevenmacher (hereinafter the "Management Company").